3 Days in Viña del Mar: An Active Traveler’s Guide + Itinerary

 Option 1: Mall Marina

-Huge shopping center with multiple buildings and food courts.
-Pretty much has all the brands you can think of.
+Huge shopping center with multiple buildings and food courts—most major brands.

 Option 2: Quinta Vergara Park

-Big park with a garden and the Quinta Vergara Amphitheater, which hosts the Viña del Mar International Song Festival every year.
+Big park with gardens and the Quinta Vergara Amphitheater, which hosts the Viña del Mar International Song Festival every year.

 Day 3: Concón Dunes + Reñaca Beach + coastal cliffside walk